bd-j/exspect/README.md

 ## Installation

 If you have Anaconda installed, follow the steps in `conda_install.sh` to install the relevant codes into an environment named `prox`.
-The `environment.yml` files gives the code versions used to generate fits and plots.
+The `environment_paper.yml` files gives the code versions used to generate fits and plots in the paper; `environment.yml` is a more modern build.

 ## Running Fits